karink520/data-science-for-global-applications/index.md

 The organizing questions for the three sections of the course are:
 1. Getting and Cleaning Data
-•Where does data come from and how do we make it useful?
+- Where does data come from and how do we make it useful?
-•What is data?
+- What is data?
-•How do the tools we use obscure the data or help us understand the data more deeply?
+- How do the tools we use obscure the data or help us understand the data more deeply?
-•What are the human choices involved with analyzing and presenting data?
+- What are the human choices involved with analyzing and presenting data?
 2. Visualizing Data and Communicating Findings
-•What are the human choices involved with analyzing and presenting data?
+- What are the human choices involved with analyzing and presenting data?
-•How can data analysis and visualization inform policy?
+- How can data analysis and visualization inform policy?
 How can it mislead?
-•How can we communicate effectively about data (with different audiences)?
+- How can we communicate effectively about data (with different audiences)?
-•How do the tools we use obscure the data or help us understand the data more deeply?
+- How do the tools we use obscure the data or help us understand the data more deeply?
 3. Modeling Data
-•How do we validate modeling choices?
+- How do we validate modeling choices?
 Once I build a model, how do I know whether it’s good or not?
-•Why do we model data?
+- Why do we model data?
 What can models help us to achieve or learn?
-•What kinds of assumptions do we make when we build a model?
+- What kinds of assumptions do we make when we build a model?
 How can models mislead?

 ### Semester schdedule